HubSpot/hubspot-cms-vscode/README.md

 All HubL supported tags, filters, expression tests and functions have auto-complete snippets.
 Expression tests are accessed by typing the test name alone, filters are accessed with `|` and functions/tags are accessed with `~`.
 All snippets include descriptions and parameter details.
 You up/down arrow to navigate the IntelliSense and hit enter to execute a snippet.
 Snippet completed HubL statements will auto-highlight available parameters, which can be tabbed through (`${parameter}`).
 Additionally there is support for other commonly needed syntax, such as module fields.

 ## Getting Started
 This extension introduces new file languages: `HTML + HUBL` and `HTML + CSS`.
-In order to use these new features, you'll want to make sure you're told VSCode to use these langauges.
-For one-off files, you can simple change the language in the lower right hand corner of your screen.
+In order to use these new features, you'll want to make sure you've told VSCode to use these langauges.
+For one-off files, you can simply change the language in the lower right hand corner of your screen.
 However, we recommend adjusting your file associations under your User or Workspace preferences:
 - In VSCode, press `CMD` + `SHIFT` + `P` to open the command prompt
 - Search for and select the command `Preferences: Open Settings (UI)`
 - Choose either the "User" or "Workspace" tab